 Just make sure your planted seed paper is in a sunny area, and you should hopefully start seeing some little green sprouts pop up within a few weeks!

 When can seed paper be planted?

 Seed paper can be planted anytime!
 If it's cold outside, and the weather is tending to dip into freezing temperatures overnight, it's definitely better to plant the paper inside.
 The paper in our office was planted inside, during the coldest part of our Canadian winter months.
 But as you can see, it's really flourishing right now!

 What if the seed paper is not growing?

-All of our plantable paper is embedded with high-quality seeds–everything from wildflowers, to kitchen herbs, vegetables and various other kinds of flowers.
+All of our plantable paper is embedded with high-quality seeds–everything from wildflowers, to herbs and vegetables.
 The key, as in any instance of growing flowers from seeds, is to provide your plantable paper with a lot of light, water and attention.
 And as we've found out, singing to your seed paper flowers never hurts either.

 Although we perform rigorous tests on all our seeds, plants can sometimes just be finicky things and will not always grow the way we want them to.
 Seeds will act differently in varying environments and climates, too.
 We hope that these seed paper planting instructions help your plantable paper grow!

 These pictures were taken on April 7, 2011.
 This is the second blog post in a series: March 31 - first sprouts appear and April 8 - fast growing plants.